KieranQB/UWA-ROS2-workshop/day3/README.md

 Now anyone not using the ROS DOMAIN of 5 won't be able to send or recieve message on my ROS stack.

-Use ROS XX to use a different PCs master

 The following section is specific to Ubuntu as most ROS systems run on Ubuntu.
 The following can make your applications more user friendly.

 When you open a terminal or an executable that uses bash the .bashrc script, which lives in your home directory, runs adding functionality to your terminal.
 There are many things you might want to add to this to make your life easier.
 First you might want to add sourcing ROS to your terminal, add the following line to your .bashrc